 New types of European business structure

-The oldest multinational legal format is the European Economic Interest Association.
+The oldest multinational legal format is the European Economic Interest Grouping.

 A European Joint Stock Company is the second form of multinational, regulated under standards of Community law that are directly applicable in the various Member States of the European Union.